The Telephony Layer Under Your Voice Agent (And When It Breaks)

 Last updated on May 22, 2026

 A voice agent demo sounds clean because the demo runs over a browser, in WebRTC, on a fast connection, with no carrier in the path.
 Production calls travel a different route.
 They cross a carrier network, a Session Border Controller, a codec boundary, and a caller-ID attestation chain – and every one of those stages stays invisible until it fails.
 The telephony layer surfaces three ways: a carrier outage drops live calls, a phone number gets labeled “Spam Likely” and answer rates collapse, or a codec mismatch forces transcoding that quietly degrades transcription accuracy.
-Teams that ignored this layer during the build discover it during the incident.
+Teams that ignored this layer during the build discover it during the incident, the way polished demos fail in production.

-This article maps the telephony stack beneath a voice agent: carrier and CPaaS selection, SBC architecture, codec choice, the narrowband transcription ceiling, caller-ID regulation, failover design, and where agent platforms plug in.
-The audience is voice-AI engineers and technical founders deciding how much of this layer to own.
-One conclusion stated up front: for most voice agents the per-minute carrier cost is small next to speech-to-text, LLM, and text-to-speech cost, so owning telephony is rarely the biggest cost lever.
-The reasons to care about it are reliability and deliverability, not unit economics.
+This article maps that layer for the engineers and technical founders deciding how much of it to own.
+One conclusion up front: carrier minutes are cheap next to speech-to-text, LLM, and text-to-speech, so telephony is rarely the cost lever.
+The reasons to care are reliability and deliverability.

-A voice agent runtime is a pipeline: voice activity detection, speech-to-text, an LLM, then text-to-speech.
-That pipeline produces and consumes audio.
-The telephony layer is everything that moves that audio between the agent and a human on a phone or in a browser.
+The agent runtime is a pipeline – voice activity detection, speech-to-text, an LLM, text-to-speech – that produces and consumes audio.
+The telephony layer is everything that moves that audio between the agent and a human on a phone or in a browser, and it has three parts: a carrier or CPaaS that connects to the public phone network, a transport protocol (SIP for phone numbers, WebRTC for browsers) that carries call setup and the audio, and a Session Border Controller that polices the boundary between networks.

-Agent platforms either bundle this layer or expose it.
-Turnkey platforms hide it entirely.
-Bring-your-own-carrier (BYOC) setups let an engineer plug a chosen carrier into a managed agent runtime.
-Fully in-house builds own all three parts.
-The rest of this article works through each part so the choice between those three models rests on evidence.
+How much of this you touch depends on the model.
+Turnkey platforms hide all three parts.
+Bring-your-own-carrier (BYOC) lets you plug a chosen carrier into a managed runtime.
+Fully in-house builds own everything.
+The rest of the article works through each part so that choice rests on evidence.

 Carrier and CPaaS comparison: Twilio, Telnyx, Bandwidth, SignalWire, Plivo

 The carrier is the entry point.
-A Communications Platform as a Service (CPaaS) provider sells programmable access to the phone network through an API, runs carrier-grade infrastructure, and bills per minute.
+A Communications Platform as a Service (CPaaS) sells programmable access to the phone network through an API and bills per minute.
 Five providers dominate the voice-agent conversation: Twilio, Telnyx, Bandwidth, SignalWire, and Plivo.

-The headline number is the per-minute rate, but the headline number misleads.
-A voice agent connecting through SIP pays the SIP rate, not the local-number rate, and some providers add channel or trunking fees on top.
+The per-minute rate is the headline number, and it misleads.
+A voice agent connects through a SIP trunk, so it pays the SIP rate, not the local-number rate – and some providers stack channel or trunking fees on top.
 Model the full path before comparing.

-The table below lists US per-minute voice rates observed on 2026-05-22.
-Prices change frequently – re-verify on each provider’s pricing page before committing.
+US per-minute voice rates below were observed on 2026-05-22; re-verify on each provider’s pricing page before committing.

 ProviderInbound localInbound toll-freeOutbound USSIP / trunking rateNotable structure

-The positioning differences matter more than the third decimal place.
-Twilio offers the broadest product surface and the largest ecosystem, generally carries the highest per-minute rate, and is commonly negotiated down through committed-use agreements.
-Telnyx owns a private global IP backbone and markets itself as a licensed carrier with a latency advantage – that latency claim is the vendor’s, not an independently measured fact, and no neutral 2026 benchmark confirms it.
-Telnyx also carries the cheapest headline rate but the most layered cost: API minute plus SIP trunking fee plus per-channel concurrency fees.
-SignalWire, built by the creators of FreeSWITCH, offers the lowest flat SIP rate at $0.003/min in both directions.
-Plivo sits in the mid-market with simple flat SIP pricing.
+Positioning matters more than the third decimal place.
+Twilio has the broadest product surface and the largest ecosystem, the highest list rate, and room to negotiate on committed use.
+Telnyx runs a private global IP backbone as a licensed carrier and posts the cheapest headline rate, but with the most layered cost (API minute + trunking fee + per-channel fees).
+SignalWire, from the creators of FreeSWITCH, has the lowest flat SIP rate.
+Plivo sits in the mid-market with simple flat pricing.

 SBC architecture and why concurrency exposes it

-Concurrency exposes the SBC because transcoding scales with it.
-Each concurrent call that needs codec conversion consumes CPU on the media plane (the next section quantifies how much).
-Cloud-native SBCs such as Oracle’s address this by scaling media, signaling, and transcoding independently, so a transcoding-heavy workload does not force over-provisioning of the signaling plane, and SBC clusters load-balance adaptively across nodes.
-An SBC sized only for signaling throughput will fall over under a transcoding-heavy concurrent load.
+Concurrency is what exposes the SBC, because transcoding scales with it: each concurrent call that needs codec conversion burns CPU on the media plane (the next section quantifies how much).
+Cloud-native SBCs scale media, signaling, and transcoding independently for exactly this reason.
+An SBC sized only for signaling will fall over under a transcoding-heavy load.

 Codec choice: Opus, G.711, G.722, and the transcoding penalty

-A codec encodes and decodes the audio stream.
-The choice sets audio quality, bandwidth, and – through transcoding – CPU cost and transcription accuracy.
+A codec encodes and decodes the audio.
+The choice sets quality, bandwidth, and – through transcoding – CPU cost and transcription accuracy.
 Three codecs cover the voice-agent case.

 CodecSample rateBitrateBandRole